Visas for the USA

 When applying through employment, there are three parts to the process: obtaining labour certification, filing an immigrant petition and, finally, submitting the permanent residence application.

-Expats taking up work in the USA can reside in the country under a temporary worker visa while their immigrant visa is being processed.
+Expats taking up work in the USA can reside in the country under a temporary worker visa while their Green Card is being processed.
 Alternatively, they can wait in their home country until final approval, at which point they would emigrate.